 Note: This schedule is presented to illustrate the requirements to show information for 10 years.
 However, until a full year trend has been compiled, information is presented for the years for which the required supplementary schedule information is available.
 The District implemented GASB 75 in the fiscal year ending June 30, 2018.

-SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE ACTUAL AND BUDGET
+SCHEDULE OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCE ACTUAL AND BUDGET For the Year Ended June 30, 2024

 GENERAL FUND